-BGSP is unique among both psychoanalytic training institutes and graduate schools in offering the Doctor of Psychoanalysis degree (Psya.D.).
-This post-master's program combines full training to become a psychoanalyst with academic and research studies leading to the doctorate.
-Tailored to take into account your prior education and training, the program fosters a high level of emotional attunement, attainable only through the combination of seminars, self-examination in the training analysis, and intensive clinical supervision (all hallmarks of BGSP's integrative approach to learning).
+BGSP is unique among both psychoanalytic training institutes and graduate schools in offering degrees in psychoanalysis, including the Doctor of Psychoanalysis degree (Psya.D.).
+This post-master's program combines full training to become a certified psychoanalyst with academic and research studies leading to the doctorate.
+Tailored to take into account the candidate's prior education and training, the program provides a deep understanding of psychodynamics and fosters a high level of emotional attunement, attainable only through the combination of seminars, self-examination in the training analysis, and intensive clinical supervision (all hallmarks of BGSP's integrative approach to learning).

+The program is open to all candidates who have earned a master's degree.
 Candidates who have already earned a master's degree in a mental health field may follow the four-year sample program of studies below.
 Those candidates whose master's degree is in a different field tailor the program to cover any missing material, adding up to one year to the program.
-Those without a master's degree, or who wish to obtain a license in Mental Health Counseling, should first pursue BGSP's M.A. in Psychoanalysis or M.A. in Mental Health Counseling.
+(Those without a master's degree, or who wish to obtain a license in Mental Health Counseling, should first pursue BGSP's M.A. in Psychoanalysis or M.A. in Mental Health Counseling.)

-The Psya.D. program takes candidates through the process of understanding how people develop their emotional and mental lives, into the realm of entering and intervening in the intrapsychic life of clients.
+Once admitted, candidates in the Psya.D. program begin the process of understanding how people develop their emotional and mental lives, and move into the realm of intervening in the intrapsychic life of those with whom they work.
 The doctoral candidate explores the full range of character structures and psychopathology, integrating academic study with clinical work to understand patients' repetitions, defenses, resistances, and symbolic communications.
-In clinical supervision, candidates learn to use their own countertransference responses to understand the transference and to work constructively as psychoanalysts.
-Psychoanalytic research studies foster the candidate's discipline to examine clinical data systematically, strengthening the process of making valid inferences from observations.
+In clinical supervision, candidates learn to use their countertransference responses to understand the transference and to work effectively as psychoanalysts.
+Through engaging in psychoanalytic inquiry, the candidate learns to examine clinical data systematically.
+This strengthens the process of making valid inferences from observations and culminates in the doctoral dissertation.